 - In the AU fic King of Chaos, when Discord abducts Rarity to make Twilight's wedding dress, she initially assumes that he abducted her to ravish her.
 She's very disappointed when he shows disgust at the idea.

-- In this comic by The Weaver, Fluttershy comes on to Discord by pointing out that she's much too weak and helpless to resist him if he tries to do anything, and they're all alone in a secluded hedge maze where no one could possibly hear if she cries out for help...
+- In a comic by The Weaver ([[original; redraw), Fluttershy comes on to Discord by pointing out that she's much too weak and helpless to resist him if he tries to do anything, and they're all alone in a secluded hedge maze where no-one could possibly hear if she cries out for help...
 Discord gets so freaked out that he gives up trying to take over Equestria right there.
 The best part is that the dialogue in the first panel is straight from the original episode.

 - Ultra Fast Pony: In the episode "The David Bowie Drinking Game", Rarity deliberately lets the Diamond Dogs kidnap her because she's a huge masochist.
 She's very disappointed to discover that they have no plans to tie her up or torture her—they just want her to do boring manual labor.
 She starts deliberately annoying them in hopes that they'll hurt her to shut her up, and even that doesn't work.